Chapter 03.00: Once Upon a Time in Africa

 Cape Town, 13 April 1885

-My birth was a very ordinary event.
-The midwife on duty that night recounted her incomplete memory of events on my 16th birthday to the gathering of friends and family.
-She remembered it well because of a traumatic event that occurred on the day I was born.
-The daughter of a certain Edwin Gregory (1), Lady Gregory, was struck by a Cape Cobra when she visited her father’s grave on Somerset Road.
-She was rushed to the hospital, where the midwife, a trained nurse, attended to her.
-Lady Gregory passed away minutes before my birth, just before 11:00 p.m. on the evening of the 13th of April 1869.
-It was a Tuesday.
+My birth itself was an ordinary event.
+Yet, on my 16th birthday, I learned from the midwife who had delivered me, Maria de Lange, that the day I was born had been anything but ordinary.
+At the gathering of friends and family, she recounted her hazy but dramatic memory of that night.
+The reason she remembered it so well was due to a tragic incident that had taken place just hours before my birth.
+The daughter of Edwin Gregory (1), known as Lady Gregory, had been struck by a Cape Cobra while visiting her father’s grave on Somerset Road.
+She was rushed to the hospital, where Maria, a trained nurse, attended to her.
+Lady Gregory died minutes before I came into the world, just before 11:00 p.m. on Tuesday, the 13th of April, 1869.

-Three facts I learned on my 16th birthday was that my birth was largely overshadowed by the death of Lady Gregory, whose father passed away in June 1858 on Table Mountain.
-He was trapped by bad weather and perished from the cold.
-The inscription on his gravestone makes it the earliest recorded death on the mountain.
+Three facts emerged that evening, which etched themselves into my memory.
+The first was that my birth was overshadowed by Lady Gregory’s death.
+Her father had died in June 1858 on Table Mountain, trapped by bad weather and frozen to death.
+His gravestone bears what is believed to be the earliest recorded death on the mountain.

-When my 16th birthday was celebrated, Cape Town was known among sailors as the Tavern of the Seas.
-Despite this, in those days, there was not a single good hotel in town (3).
-At the invitation of the 64-year-old Uncle Jacobus Combrinck (4), my Afrikaans-speaking mother, Santjie (Susanna) and my father, Dries (Andries), decided to host the celebrations at his large Papendorp (5) mansion.
-The enormous house had a small stream running through an elaborate garden, ideal for events like a 16th birthday celebration.
+By the time I turned sixteen, Cape Town was known among sailors as the Tavern of the Seas.
+Yet, for all its fame, there was not a single good hotel in town (3).
+So, my parents, Santjie (Susanna) and Dries (Andries), accepted the invitation of our 64-year-old family friend, Uncle Jacobus Combrinck (4), to host my birthday at his grand Papendorp (5) mansion.
+It was a magnificent house with a small stream running through an expansive, carefully cultivated garden, an ideal setting for such a milestone celebration.

 Jacobus Combrinck

 Uncle Jacobus was a butcher.
-He was taught the business by a family friend, Johannes Mechau, who graciously took him on as an apprentice at age ten after his father passed away and his mother could not make ends meet.
-Following his apprenticeship, he was appointed as foreman of the business of Othmard Bernard Schietlin.
-Schietlin was the leading butcher in Cape Town who eventually returned to Switzerland, and Jacobus started his own butchery.
+He learned the trade from a family friend, Johannes Mechau, who kindly took him on as an apprentice at the age of ten after his father passed away and his mother could no longer make ends meet.
+After completing his apprenticeship, Jacobus was appointed foreman at the business of Othmard Bernard Schietlin.
+Schietlin was the leading butcher in Cape Town at the time.
+When he eventually returned to Switzerland, Jacobus seized the opportunity to start his own butchery.

-Schietlin was an example of the kind of man who came to Cape Town in those days.
-Adventure was in their blood, and few other places in the world attracted more of them than the Cape of Good Hope.
-Uncle Jacobus tells me that Schietlin was born in Switzerland.
-When he turned 18, he left home, travelling through France, Holland, England, and Germany.
-He got a job as a cabin boy and worked his way to the Cape of Good Hope.
-Here, he set up the pork butcher’s shop in Papendorp.
-It was this business where Uncle Jacobus was a foreman, which he later took over when Schietlin returned to Switzerland with his family.
-(6)
+Schietlin was the kind of man drawn to the Cape of Good Hope in those days, men with adventure in their blood.
+Few places in the world could entice such spirited individuals more than the Cape.
+Uncle Jacobus often told me that Schietlin was born in Switzerland.
+At eighteen, he left home and travelled widely, passing through France, Holland, England, and Germany.
+He eventually secured a position as a cabin boy, working his way to the Cape of Good Hope.
+There, he established a pork butcher’s shop in Papendorp.
+It was this business where Uncle Jacobus worked as foreman and which he later took over when Schietlin returned to Switzerland with his family.
+(6) The return of Bernard Schietlin to central Europe would set in motion a chain of events that would one day transform my life completely.

 Pork Butcher